About the Critical Minerals Strategic Reserve

 A taskforce in the Department of the Prime Minister and Cabinet started work in July 2025.
 It consulted and designed policy to support the CMSR.
 The taskforce transferred to our department in December 2025 to continue establishing the CMSR.

-The taskforce has consulted with:
+The taskforce consulted with:

 • critical minerals industry associations and businesses